marq24/emacberry.com/gpsl2man.md

 ---
 title: GPSLogger II Manual
-sub-title: An App-Project that started as small hobby (in early 2009) has developed into an All-In-One solution ofer the time
+sub-title: An App-Project that started as small hobby (in early 2009) has developed into an All-In-One solution over the time
 menu-title: Docs
 layout: doc
 permalink: gpsl/manual.html